 You can practice on your own, but also do mock interviews with someone – a peer or an interview coach – to get outside perspectives and advice.

 These tips are from the chapter “How to Answer Any Interview Question” in my book Get That Job!
-The Quick and Complete Guide to a Winning Interview, available as an eBook from Barnes & Noble Nook and Kobo, and in paperback too from Amazon.
+The Quick and Complete Guide to a Winning Interview, available in eBook, paperback and audiobook formats from Amazon.